 Positive Time Positions before 1 January 1972 UTC

-International timekeeping switched from an astronomical basis to a reference based on atomic prosesses in 1967.
+International timekeeping switched from an astronomical basis to a reference based on atomic processes in 1967.
 The details were in flux at the UNIX time epoch of 1 January 1970 until 1972, when the current system relating atomic time and UTC were adopted.

 Annex A: Glossary

-The following terms and concepts have appeared in the discussion of the use cases and design of the GeoPose standard but not part of the terms defined in Terms and Definitions.
-These
+The following terms and concepts have appeared in the discussion of the use cases and design of the GeoPose Standard but not part of the terms defined in Terms and Definitions.
+These terms are:

 Acceleration: The time rate of change of velocity.